6akso/Triple-Contrastive-Learning/README.md

 Overview

-This repository contains the complete code for the paper "Triple Contrastive Learning Representation Boosting for Supervised Multiclass Tasks".
-You can directly run the code to achieve the reported results.
-Additionally, the repository includes pre-trained models for the baseline method (CE+SCL) and our proposed method (TSI-CL).
+This repository contains the complete code for the paper 'Triple Contrastive Learning Representation Boosting for Supervised Multiclass Tasks.'
+You can run the code directly to achieve good results.

 Code Structure and Updates

-All experiments in the paper were completed a year ago, and during that period, the code was somewhat complex.
-To improve usability and maintainability, we have reorganized the code for clarity.
-While we ensured that the code ran correctly on our devices before submission, please note that some issues may have arisen due to code restructuring.
-If you encounter any errors while running the code, feel free to contact us, and we will assist in resolving them.
+Most of the experiments were completed a year ago.
+During this period, the code was relatively complex.
+To improve usability and maintainability, we have reorganized the code for better clarity.
+While we ensured that the code ran correctly on our devices before submission, some issues may have arisen due to the code restructuring.
+If you encounter any errors while running the code, please feel free to contact us, and we will assist in resolving them.

 Applying TSCL to Other Domains